SyncfusionExamples/angular-Deploy-Document-Editor-in-Mobile-Friendly-Web-page/README.md

 # Deploy Document Editor in Mobile-Friendly Web page

-At present, Document editor component is not responsive for mobile, and we haven't ensured the editing functionalities in mobile browsers.
+The Syncfusion Document Editor is a feature-rich Word processing component that enables you to create, edit, view, and print Word documents within your web applications.
+However, at present, Document editor component is not responsive for mobile, and we haven't ensured the editing functionalities in mobile browsers.
 Whereas it works properly as a document viewer in mobile browsers.

+To ensure optimal user experience on mobile devices, it is recommended to implement the following approach:

-Hence, it is recommended to switch the Document editor component as read-only in mobile browsers.
-Also, invoke fitPage method with FitPageWidth parameter in document change event, such as to display one full page by adjusting the zoom factor.
+- **Switch to Read-Only Mode**: Configure the Document Editor component as read-only in mobile browsers to prevent editing issues.

+- **Auto-fit Page Width**: Use the fitPage method with FitPageWidth parameter to display one full page by adjusting the zoom factor.

+- **Device Detection**: Implement user agent detection to identify mobile devices automatically.

+# Benefits
+- **Improved Mobile Experience**: Documents are displayed properly on smaller screens.

+- **Performance Optimization**: Read-only mode reduces resource consumption on mobile devices.

+- **Cross-Platform Compatibility**: Works across various mobile operating systems.

+- **Seamless Desktop Experience**: Full editing capabilities preserved for desktop users.

 This repository illustrates how to deploy Document Editor component in a Mobile-Friendly Web page.